^

 How is yersiniosis treated?

-How to prevent iersiniosis?
+How to prevent yersiniosis?

-Specific prevention of yersiniosis is not developed.
+Specific prevention of yersiniosis has not been developed.

-Nonspecific prevention is carried out in several directions:
+Non-specific prevention is carried out in several directions:

-- permanent veterinary control;
+• constant veterinary control;